-From Request to Delivery - The Demand and Capacity Process
+From Initiation to Delivery - The Demand and Capacity Process

 The diagram below illustrates a typical demand and capacity workflow, from request through delivery.

-- First, a project idea or request is generated, either from a strategy session, a business need, or a regulatory requirement.
-Often a process step ensure some sort of business intake filter to validate the request for completeness and business validity.
-In ResourceFirst, this can be entered as an Initiation Request.
+- Project Initiation Proposal: First, a project idea or "initiation" proposal is generated, either from a strategy session, a business need, or a regulatory requirement.
+Often a process step ensures some sort of business intake filter to validate the project request for completeness and business validity.
+In ResourceFirst, this can be entered as an Initiation project.
 See the article on Project Intake and Initiation for more.

 With the above information, the project or program is given an appropriate start date, depending on priority and available capacity.
 Sometimes tradeoffs are required in order to apply valuable limited resources to the most important work.
-Scenario simulations may be performed in order to see the impact to the portfolio from different priority scenarios.The chosen scenario can be applied to reset the portfolio's priorities.
+Scenario simulations may be performed in order to see the impact to the portfolio based on different situations (e.g., staffing, reprioritization, etc.).
 Once the project is prioritized and given a start date, a project manager is assigned.

-- The project manager plans the project at a high level, making sure the effort forecast includes the right skills at the right time.
+- Plan Project & Request Named Resources for Near-Term Items: The project manager plans the project at a high level, making sure the effort forecast includes the right skills at the right time.
 Resource assignment requests are then sent to the resource managers to assign named resources to the needed skills.

 Note: In some organizations, the project managers plan their resources, and the resource managers then review their people's resulting forecast.
 Any issues can be discussed through conversation.
 It is vital though, that the resource managers ultimately own the forecast, as they typically have the broadest picture of what their staff will be needed for in the coming weeks.
 This is especially true in a matrix organization.